DomantasJokubaitis/linux-projects/rhcsa-prep/managing_processes.md

 # Managing processes
-## Proccess types
+## Process types

 1. Shell jobs.
     - Commands started from the current shell.
-    - Also reffered to as interactive proccesses.
+    - Also referred to as interactive processes.
 2. Daemons.
     - Processes that provide services.
     - Normally start the a computer is booted.